pourmalek/covir2/20210430/README.md

 .
 Estimates of hospital-related outcomes were not available in IHME update 20210430, when IHME update 20210430 existed.
 That is why graphs below for hospital-related outcomes do not contain estimates from IHME.

+.
+Calendar timewise, the above changes in IHME updates were precedent to the upsurge in India, and IHME model's major change of explicit accounting for under-reporting in their update 20210506.

 <br/><br/>

 ### Selected graphs, (historical) uptake 20210430